Zed0ck/LearningProject/README.md

 Fouth file was paddle-and-keybord-controls.html.
 There I learned to use controls and move the paddle

 Fifth lesson added game-over.html where I learned to close the game and reload scene

+Sixth lesson added builf-the-brick-field.html.
+I learned to use arrays to draw brick field